 I hope you got tons of ideas, tips, and inspiration to create your welcome email campaigns.

-Don’t forget to download our welcome email templates below, if you want to write powerful welcome emails that engage your subscribers to be your customers!
+Don’t forget to download our welcome email template for new subscribers below, if you want to write powerful welcome emails that engage your subscribers to be your customers!